bcomeyes/contemporary_buddhism_project/README.md

 The repository includes tools for:
 1. Converting PDFs to text for analysis
+2. Converting EPUBs to text for analysis
-2. Generating embeddings for semantic search
+3. Generating embeddings for semantic search
-3. Finding relevant academic citations for specific topics
+4. Finding relevant academic citations for specific topics
-4. Supporting the development of an academic paper on Buddhism and AI
+5. Supporting the development of an academic paper on Buddhism and AI

 ## Tools Included